 Relief is in sight, though.
-In consultation with Anaheim, Fullerton and Placentia, OCTA is easing this transportation burden with the O.C.
-Bridges Program, which will build underpasses and overpasses at five local rail crossings.
+In consultation with the cities of Anaheim, Fullerton and Placentia, OCTA is easing this transportation burden with the O.C.
+Bridges Program, which is building undercrossings and overcrossings at seven local rail crossings.
+Two of the undercrossings were completed in 2014; the five others are under construction.
 With the dual goals of improving safety and removing delays, the O.C.
 Bridges Program will enhance the quality of life for this area.

-Construction will be underway from 2011 to 2015.
+Construction will be underway through 2018.
 Work is scheduled so that adjacent crossings are not closed to drivers at the same time, and OCTA is working to reduce the effects of construction on the community.
 Construction safety is OCTA’s top priority.
 Drivers should watch for workers and vehicles, reduce speeds, allow extra travel time and follow signs and detours.

 Program Funding – Your Local, State and Federal Tax Dollars at Work

-In November 2006, nearly 70% of Orange County voters passed the Renewed M Ordinance (M2), a ½ cent sales tax to fund transportation projects throughout our county.
-As part of the voter-approved M2 plan, funds were identified to support the design and construction of five bridges, which now have been designated as the O.C.
+In November 2006, nearly 70% of Orange County voters passed the Renewed Measure M Ordinance (M2), a ½ cent sales tax to fund transportation projects throughout our county.
+As part of the voter-approved M2 plan, funds were identified to support the design and construction of seven bridges, which were designated as the O.C.
 Bridges Program.
 However, the cost of building these projects can’t be met by M2 funds alone.